tindzk/blog/articles/content-based-language-learning.md

 For chat, a browser extension could integrate with Telegram and other messengers.
 Depending on the current interlocutor, it would choose the correct keyboard layout and perform transliteration if needed.
 It might even point out grammatical or stylistic errors.

 Taking it a step further, a client-server architecture could be devised.
 Such an architecture should be agnostic to the content types.
-At the base, it could consist of a centralised server with an API that the different program integrations and plug-ins interact with.
+At the base, it could consist of a centralised server with an API that the different software integrations and plug-ins interact with.
 This would allow all the different data streams to be aggregated in a central place.

-The server would store all audio samples, words, phrases and text snippets that the user encounters in different contexts, across different programs and devices.
+The server would store all audio samples, words, phrases and text snippets that the user encounters in different contexts, across different software and devices.

 With this wealth of information, the server can generate personalised flashcards.
 This is presumably more effective than taking off-the-shelf decks as the learner has an active memory of the context in which the sentences appeared.
 Another advantage of combining different data sources is that the system could build a profile of the user and track their progress.